 How to Set Up Build Caching for C-Extensions

-Each layer short-circuits work the layer below would otherwise repeat:
+Each cache layer short-circuits the work the layer below it would otherwise repeat:

 # Install and configure ccache (Ubuntu/Debian manylinux)